Pretty. Odd.: Touring

 The band announced plans to headline the 2008 Honda Civic Tour in January 2008, which took up the majority of early touring for the album.
-Motion City Soundtrack, The Hush Sound and Phantom Planet opened for the tour, which April 10 to July 14, 2008 across North America.
+Motion City Soundtrack, The Hush Sound and Phantom Planet opened for the tour, which ran April 10 to July 14, 2008 across North America.
 Throughout October and November 2008, the band toured with Dashboard Confessional and The Cab on the Rock Band Live Tour promoting the video game Rock Band 2.

 As expected and predicted by several music publications, Panic at the Disco adopted a very different style for the touring in support of Pretty.
 Odd., in contrast to the dark, circus-themed elements of their previous stage shows.
 Each show contained "woodsy set pieces, projections of flora and fauna, and mic stands wrapped in lights and flowers," and each band member dressed in a vest.
 While reflecting on the theatrical nature of A Fever You Can't Sweat Out touring, Urie commented "We did it and it was a lot of fun when we did it, but this time around I think we wanted to get back to a more intimate, personal setting, and scale it down a little bit."
 Ryan Ross explained that "It's more about connecting with the audience and seeing what's gonna happen every night.
 It's not as scripted out and pre-planned.
 It makes it more exciting for us, and less monotonous every night."
 A live album, ...Live in Chicago, based on live recordings from Chicago during the Honda Civic Tour, was released December 2, 2008.
 An accompanying DVD contains photos from the tour, each music video from the album as well as behind-the-scenes footage of the videos and the tour, the short film Panic at the Disco In: American Valley, and the documentary feature based on the tour, All In A Day's.

 Pretty.
 Odd.'s touring was also defined by a larger effort to remain environmentally conscious.
 On the tour, the band worked with two non-profit eco organizations: Reverb, which facilitates environmentally friendly touring; and Global Inheritance, which seeks to inspire more eco-activism.
 In a 2008 interview, Ross revealed that the band was traveling on a biodiesel bus, re-using plastics, and recycling more backstage.
 The band also printed tour booklets on recycled paper, with soy ink, and organized an "eco-contest," in which profits from the tour went straight to environmental organizations.